 Propagation is usually done in the growing season of any plant.
 It helps the plant to heal, adapt and root in no time.

-As we know, the rubber plant loves sunlight to root well in the warm season rather than cold winters.
-It is the time of the year when you re-pot or prune the rubber plant as well.
+As we know, the Rubber plant loves sunlight to root well in the warm season rather than in cold winters.
+It is the time of the year when you also prune and repot the Rubber plant.

 While pruning, you cut off a part just above the node to promote branching.